eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 * URI: `/event/${tenantId}/${deviceId}`
 * Method: `PUT`
 * Request Headers:
-  * (required) `Content-Type`: The type of payload contained in the body.
+  * (required) `content-type`: The type of payload contained in the body.
-  * (optional) `hono-ttd`: The number of seconds the device will wait for the response. (since 0.6)
+  * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Response Headers:
-  * (optional) `Content-Type`: A media type describing the semantics and format of payload contained in the response body.
-This header will only be present if the response contains a command to be executed by the device which requires input data. (since 0.7)
+  * (optional) `content-type`: A media type describing the semantics and format of payload contained in the response body.
+This header will only be present if the response contains a command to be executed by the device which requires input data.
   * (optional) `hono-command`: The name of the command to execute.
-This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+This header will only be present if the response contains a command to be executed by the device.
   * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
-This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+This header will only be present if the response contains a command to be executed by the device.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
   * (optional) Error details, if status code is >= 400.